 Adequacy of air exchange is usually apparent on auscultation.
 Tension pneumothorax (see Pathophysiology) may cause decreased breath sounds on the affected side and distended neck veins; deviation of the trachea to the side opposite the injury is a late finding.

-Pneumothorax is decompressed by chest tube (see Treatment) and must be excluded before initiating positive-pressure ventilation (which may markedly enlarge a pneumothorax and convert it to a tension pneumothorax).
-Suspected tension pneumothorax can be decompressed with needle thoracostomy (eg, a 14-gauge needle inserted in the midclavicular line, 2nd intercostal space) to stabilize the patient if a chest tube cannot be inserted immediately.
+Pneumothorax is decompressed by chest tube see Procedure and must be excluded before initiating positive-pressure ventilation (which may markedly enlarge a pneumothorax and convert it to a tension pneumothorax).
+Suspected tension pneumothorax can be decompressed with needle thoracostomy (eg, a 14-gauge needle inserted in the midclavicular line, 2nd intercostal space—see Treatment) to stabilize the patient if a chest tube cannot be inserted immediately.
 Inadequate ventilation is treated with endotracheal intubation and mechanical ventilation.
 A flail chest is stabilized by applying gentle pressure over the flail segment.
 An open pneumothorax is covered with an occlusive dressing attached on 3 sides; the 4th side is left untaped to release pressure that might build up and cause a tension pneumothorax.

 Significant external hemorrhage can occur from any major vessel but is always apparent.
 Life-threatening internal hemorrhage is often less obvious.
 However, this volume of hemorrhage can occur in only a few body compartments: the chest, abdomen, and soft tissues of the pelvis or thigh (eg, from a pelvic or femoral fracture).